plotlabs/doga/README.md

 login credentials for the same, and adding a connection to the system though the `admin/dbinit/` endpoint.

-Theere is a default connection created in SQLite.
+There is a default connection created in SQLite.
 A sqlite file named **test.db** is created in the **/tmp** folder in the system and the a `default` connection is stored in DOGA to stay connected to it.
 This database file is used by DOGA internally to store information about the content created and